 The data science community is in a period of rapid change, and the upcoming documentary Data Science Pioneers - made by and for data scientists - will be the first to capture both this excitement and uncertainty.
-In anticipation of the documentary's highly anticipated release, we sat down with Florian Douetteau, CEO of Dataiku, to discuss how the role of data scientist has changed and how to maintain a supportive and open community grounded in understanding, collaboration, and shared knowledge.
+In anticipation of the data science and data analytics documentary's highly anticipated release, we sat down with Florian Douetteau, CEO of Dataiku, to discuss how the role of data scientist has changed and how to maintain a supportive and open community grounded in understanding, collaboration, and shared knowledge.

 Claire: In the course of your career, how do you think the role of data scientist has evolved?

 Florian: So, I think that in the last ten years data scientists have evolved from being something that was a curiosity for most people, like "What is a data scientist?" to something that is more structured, like "What kind of data scientist are you?"
 And I guess it is related to an evolution of the way you work on data projects, which is less and less as individuals and more and more as a team.

 Claire: Now you've commissioned this documentary that highlights data scientists in all sorts of teams and industries and companies, from the very large to the very small.
 Are there any sort of traits or characteristics of their work that you think unifies the field?

 Florian: I think it is very fragmented in terms of types of data scientists, and the reasons why one gets into data science.
 Data science is a fairly diverse job profile.
 I think that something that unifies the data scientists right now is that they have some kind of analytics mindset, they also think about data science in terms of the relevance, meaning how will this data or model actually be used?
 What do I need to do in order to get an impact?
 And what kind of impact will there be from data science?
 I think this question of impact and governance in data science is on the mind of every data scientist, and in a way, that's unifying them right now.